Saturday, 22 December 2012

 One area Greer could have focused on more, perhaps, is “Why Mayans?”
 Why not Bavarians or Vietnamese, or any other group?
 The answer seems to be twofold; first, it’s easier to project any beliefs or ideology you like on a now-extinct group that can’t protest.
 There are some Mayans still left, who have rightly objected to their pop-culture co-opting, but poor Third-Worlders do not generally have the media influence of California New Age gurus.

 The other reason has to do with the exalted place Native Americans hold in popular culture.
-No one denies that Native Americans were subjected to genocide by various European groups over a few hundred years, and that popular media in 19th and early 20th century USA portrayed them as inferior savages.
+No one denies that Native Americans fought Europeans and usually lost, and that they were sometimes feared or looked down on by European settlers.
 The response of the Sixties counterculture, though, was insulting in a different direction, projecting onto Native tribes whatever ancient wisdom they wanted to hear.
 This was done mainly through the use of Italians and other Europeans pretending to be Natives, making up New Age teachings and passing them off as authentic.

 As John Miller wrote in the National Review, “Between 1960 and 2000, the number of Americans claiming Indian ancestry on their census forms jumped by a factor of six.
 Neither birthrates nor counting methodologies can account for this explosive growth.
 Instead, the phenomenon arises in large part from the increasingly idealistic place Indians occupy in the popular imagination.
 Much of it is based on harmless sentiment mixed into a hash of unverifiable family legends and wishful thinking among folks who hang dreamcatchers from their rearview mirrors.
 But for a distinct subset, it’s all about personal profit.
 They’re professional imposters who have built entire careers by putting the sham into shaman.”